 For the past twenty years, she has been coaching Web Design and Human-Computer Interactions companies (websites, software applications, mobile technology).
 Since 2007, she has specialized in structural adjustments and editorial communication tools, utilized in different cultural contexts.

 She is particularly interested in how cultural schemas shape the structuring process of web designs, guide editorial choices, and influence the assimilation processes among users.

-She is a visiting professor at ISIT and at UX Design schools; she teaches cognitive, semiotic and cultural dimensions in User-Centered Design.
+She is an affiliate professor at ISIT and at UX Design schools; she teaches cognitive, semiotic and cultural dimensions in User-Centered Design.

 Virginia Monteforte is an anthropologist, translator and photographer.

 Her work deals with social memory, politics, migration and literature in the Mediterranean.
 She is a graduate in Ethnology of Mediterranean Cultures from La Sapienza University (Rome) and was awarded a PhD in Social Anthropology and Ethnology at the EHESS (Paris), her thesis focusing on political and social memory in Malta.
 She is a visiting lecturer in the Department of Anthropological Sciences at the University of Malta.
 She has managed Malta-based community projects such as Din mhix tazza (2012-13), a project about women and objects of memory; Rima (now an NGO dealing with art and migration); and Pathways of wellbeing (2019-20).
 She has co-edited publications such as Din mhix tazza (2013) and Undertow, Poetics of Displacement (2016), and was the editor of To be Defined (2018), an artbook from the exhibition she curated in 2018 as part of Valletta Capital of Culture 2018.